nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 =================

 By default, the CLI sample comes with the :kconfig:`CONFIG_OPENTHREAD_NORDIC_LIBRARY_MASTER` :ref:`feature set <thread_ug_feature_sets>` enabled, which allows you to use Zephyr's diagnostic module with its ``diag`` commands.
-Use these commands for manually checking hardware-related functionalities without running a Thread network.
+Use these commands to manually check hardware-related functionalities without running a Thread network.
-For example, when adding a new functionality or during the manufacturing process to ensure radio communication is working.
+For example, to ensure radio communication is working when adding a new functionality or during the manufacturing process.
 See `Testing diagnostic module`_ section for an example.

 .. note::